sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 algorithms and keys.

 * iGov: usable
-* SHOULD for client; reduce manual labour with risk of config mistakes
+* SHOULD for Client; reduce manual labour with risk of config mistakes
 * guidelines for caching duration and handling updates/changes ** include JWK_uri content updates

 ## Registration
 All Clients MUST register with the Authorization Server.

-Native Clients MUST either be provisioned a unique per-instance client identifier or be registered as *public* clients by using a common client identifier and use PKCE to protect calls to the token endpoint.
+Native Clients MUST either be provisioned a unique per-instance Client identifier or be registered as *public* Clients by using a common Client identifier and use PKCE to protect calls to the token endpoint.

-Browser-based Clients MUST be registered as *public* clients and use PKCE to protect calls to the token endpoint.
+Browser-based Clients MUST be registered as *public* Clients and use PKCE to protect calls to the token endpoint.

 Clients SHOULD use Dynamic Registration as per [[rfc7591]] to reduce manual labor and the risks of configuration errors.
-Dynamic Client Registration Management Protocol [[rfc7592]] MAY be used by clients.
+Dynamic Client Registration Management Protocol [[rfc7592]] MAY be used by Clients.
-An initial access token is REQUIRED for making the client registration request.
+An initial access token is REQUIRED for making the Client registration request.
-The client metadata MUST use the `authorization_code` and SHOULD use `jwks_uri` values.
+The Client metadata MUST use the `authorization_code` and SHOULD use `jwks_uri` values.
 The use of `subject_type` `pairwise` is highly recommended(?)

-An example of a client registration request:
+An example of a Client registration request:

     POST /connect/register HTTP/1.1
     Content-Type: application/json